-Third, we evaluated the seasonal dynamics of male and female CHC patterns in populations derived from spring and fall collections from Media, PA in two successive years (2013 and 2014).
-Fig. 5A & C represents the projection of scores for the first two PCA factors in females, including 25 out of the 42 quantified CHCs.
+Third, we evaluated the seasonal dynamics of male and female CHC patterns in populations derived from spring and fall collections from Media, PA, in two successive years (2013 and 2014).
+Figure 5a, c represents the projection of scores for the first two PCA factors in females, including 25 of the 42 quantified CHCs.
 Both year and season clearly influenced the clustering patterns of the samples.
-Accordingly, when the year of collection was set as a categorical predictor in the CCA analysis, a significant difference between 2013 and 2014 samples was observed (Monte Carlo test, p = 0.02).
+Accordingly, when the year of collection was set as a categorical predictor in the CCA, a significant difference between 2013 and 2014 samples was observed (Monte Carlo test, P = 0.02).
 Similarly, when season was selected as categorical predictor, significant differences were observed between early and late season samples: the CHCs with relatively longer chain lengths ((Z)-7-heptacosene; (Z)-7-nonacosene; n-nonacosane; hentriacontadiene + 2-methyltriacontane) were more represented in the fall populations.

-For males, 17 out of 29 quantified CHCs were included in the subsequent analyses.
-At first glance, the PCA plot of the factor scores for the first two PCA factors shows a general pattern similar to that of the female samples (Fig. 5B, D).
+For males, 17 of 29 quantified CHCs were included in the subsequent analyses.
+At first glance, the PCA plot of the factor scores for the first two PCA factors shows a general pattern similar to that of the female samples (Fig. 5b, d).
 However, the CHC patterns for autumnal samples were more heterogeneous and overlap with the clusters of samples from spring populations.
-Indeed, while the 2013 and 2014 samples were significantly distinct by CCA and a Monte Carlo test (p = 0.001), the effect of season was not significant (Monte Carlo test, p = 0.197).
+Indeed, although the 2013 and 2014 samples were significantly distinct by CCA and a Monte Carlo test (P = 0.001), the effect of season was not significant (Monte Carlo test, P = 0.197).